divio/divio-cloud-docs/reference/addons-key.rst

 --------------------

 By default the *Test* site is protected so that it's not publicly discoverable or viewable.
-Only the owner or an authorised user of the project can view its contents.
+Only the owner or an authorised user of the application can view its contents.

 This is controlled with the :ref:`ALDRYN_SSO_ALWAYS_REQUIRE_LOGIN` environment variable, which is `True` by default and can be overridden by setting it manually.